Themes in environmental humanities (DUH280)

 By the end of the course students will be able to:

-• engage with public environmental concerns
+• engage with environmental concerns

 • demonstrate competency in communicating complex environmental humanities issues in understandable ways